Hide your backyard eyesores

 That helps it look like it belongs.

-Secondly, if your backyard shed has windows, install some garden boxes and grow cascading plants (you can find some plant inspiration here).
+Secondly, if your backyard shed has windows, install some garden boxes and grow cascading plants.

 Fuchsias, impatiens and petunias are some great options.